MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/PowerShell-Support-Lifecycle.md

 approach, customers can choose Long Term Support (LTS) releases or Current releases.
 PowerShell 7.0 is an LTS release.
 Support ends with the support of .NET Core 3.1.
 The next LTS release follows the next .NET Core LTS release.
-See the [PowerShell releases end of life table](#powershell-releases-end-of-life) for urrent ending support dates.
+See the [PowerShell releases end of life table](#powershell-releases-end-of-life) for current ending support dates.
 LTS release updates only contain critical security and servicing updates and fixes that are designed to avoid or minimize impact to existing workloads.

 A Current release is a release that occurs between LTS releases.
 Current releases can contain